Work Packages

 Expected outcome:

-Identification of specific molecular mechanisms by which metabolic cues influence pubertal timing, including sex-specific effects.
+Identification of circuit‑ and molecule‑level mechanisms by which metabolic cues modulate puberty, including sex‑specific effects.

 WP3